Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-schema-for-a-listings.md

 }
 ```

-Then finally import it into the index for the resolvers:
+Then finally import it into the `index` of the resolvers:

 ```javascript
 import { getAllListings, getAListing } from "./query"